hoangduytran/blender-manual/manual/grease_pencil/modes/edit/grease_pencil_menu.rst

    :Menu:      :menuselection:`Grease Pencil --> Delete`
    :Shortcut:  :kbd:`X`, :kbd:`Delete`

-Opens a pop-up menu with operators to remove geometry from the grease pencil object.
+Opens a pop-up menu with operators to remove geometry from the Grease Pencil object.

 Frames
    Deletes all the strokes at the current frame and in the current layer/channel.